Shashikant86/bddfire/README.markdown

      $ cd cucumber
      $ bundle install

-Once installed, you can run cucumber with multiple caybara driver
+Once installed, you can run cucumber with multiple cabybara driver

-## Don't waste time writing steps.
-Use predefined
+#Usage
+### Pre-defined-steps
 You can use[Browser based](https://github.com/Shashikant86/bddfire/blob/master/pre-defined-steps/capybara_steps.md) steps
 You can use headless Poltergeist based [headless Poltergeist based](https://github.com/Shashikant86/bddfire/blob/master/pre-defined-steps/headless_steps.md) steps

+### Parallel Cucumber & Re-run Failed
+You can run entire test suite in 10 different processes but you can increase number of processes.
+The reports are generated for each process.
+If any scenario failed it will re-run.
+It will use poltergeist by default but you can change in Rakefile

+         $ rake parallel_cucumber

- ##### Use Selenium Firefox
+###Selenium Firefox
+You can use selenium driver to run scenario in browser [firefox].

+      $ rake selenium

+You can run cucumber with profile like this

          $ bundle exec cucumber -p selenium

- ##### Use Headless Poletergeist
+###Headless Poletergeist
+You can use PhantomJS based Capybara driver Poltergeist driver.

+You can run cucumber with profile like this

       $ bundle exec cucumber -p poltergeist

+OR

+      $ rake poltergeist

- ##### Use Chrome Driver
+###Chrome Driver
+You can run your scenarios in Google Chrome

+           $ rake poltergeist
+You can run cucumber with profile like this

            $ bundle exec cucumber -p chrome

- ##### Use Saucelabs :
- Please enter your SAUCE_USERNAME and SAUCELABS key in the env.rb file

-     $ bundle exec cucumber -p sauce

- ##### Use Browserstack :
- Please enter your BS_USERNAME and BS_KEY key in the env.rb file

-     $ bundle exec cucumber -p browserstak

- ##### Use TestingBot :
+###Cloud Testing Frameworks
- Please enter your TB_KEY and TB_SECRET key in the env.rb file
+ Please enter your USERNAME and KEY in the env.rb file

+         $ rake sauce/browserstack/testingbot
+  OR

-     $ bundle exec cucumber -p testingbot
+      $ bundle exec cucumber -p sauce/browserstack/testingbot

- ##### Using Appium:
+###Appium:
-  run Appium server in the background.
-You need to have iOS setup.
+Run Appium server in the background.

      $ npm install
      $ ./node_modules/.bin/appium
+OR

+     $rake start_appium

- Now run cucumber with appium andriod
+ Now run cucumber with appium.
+Make sure you updated env.rb file with capabilities you want to use for Android.

-     $ bundle exec cucumber -p appium_android_web ADB_SERIAL=serial_number
+     $ bundle exec cucumber -p appium ADB_SERIAL=serial_number

- Now run cucumber with appium iOS
+ Now run cucumber with appium iOS.
+Make sure you updated env.rb file with capabilities you want to use for iOS

-     $ bundle exec cucumber -p appium_ios_web
+     $ bundle exec cucumber -p appium

-## Use Rake

-You can also use Rake taks created automatically for you

-     $ bundle exec rake features

-You can run Cuke_sniffer report on your project
+###Cuke_sniffer
+You can use cuke_sniffer to detect smells in your Cucumber.
+It will generate reports in the cuke_sniffer.html in the 'reports' directory.

-      $ bundle exec rake cuke_sniffer
+      $ rake cuke_sniffer

+###Rubocop

-You can run rubocop report on your project
+You can use rubocop to detect ruby errors in your Ruby file

-      $ bundle exec rake rubocop
+      $ rake rubocop
+This will report all the offence in rubocop.

 ## CI Integration

 Currently, you can use the script 'ci_script' on Jenkins or Hudson.
-More CI inegration is on the way.
+More CI Integration is on the way.

 You need pass rake rask to the script

       $ ./ci_script features

-## Use Rake
-You can also use Rake taks created automatically for you

-      $ bundle exec rake features

-You can run Cuke_sniffer report on your project

-      $ bundle exec rake cuke_sniffer

-You can run rubocop report on your project

-      $ bundle exec rake rubocop

 # TODO

  * Add more and more steps so that user won't need to write more code
  * Add examples to show use of native app automation

 ## LICENSE